The iPad of the future is Apple's biggest missing link

 Polishing a great product till it sparkles is always a great formula to make a product, and it's what makes the 9.7-inch iPad Pro feel like a superb tool to me, even a year later.
 But the iPad still needs more.
 Real keyboard accessory options, like optional mice or trackpads.
 Expanded ways to organize app windows beyond split-screen.
 And maybe most importantly, some sort of Chrome-like ability to work in web interfaces the same way you can on a Mac or Windows PC.

-Or, a Chromebook.
+Or on a Chromebook.
 Google's addition of Android apps to the latest Chromebooks mixes the best of two worlds: stand-alone apps, and work-friendly browser.
-If the iPad just added that (and ways to interface with that browser that felt more Mac-like...like, oh, an optional keyboard with trackpad), I'd be just about where I'd need to be.
+If the iPad just added that (and ways to interface with that browser that felt more Mac-like... like, oh, an optional keyboard with trackpad), I'd be just about where I'd need to be.
 The iPad already shares more crossover elements from Macs, including cloud-synced document and desktop files.
 Just go a bit further.

 Depending upon which rumors you believe, we could see new iPads hit as early as March, or as late as October.
 Whenever it is, I hope it's a new direction for the product line: one that lets me leave my MacBook behind.